 Compassion’s Sponsorship Program helps children receive an education, but, as you read in our last article, Compassion centres aren’t schools.
 They complement formal education through curriculum that helps children grow up to be economically self-supporting.
-But Compassion also helps families pay for the enormous burden that formal education can be in the developing world.
+But Compassion also helps families pay for the enormous burden that formal education can be for a family in poverty.

 Compassion guarantees formal primary school education for all sponsored children, through at least the 6th grade.
 In many of the countries where Compassion serves, education is free.
 But the cost of school supplies, uniforms and fees puts education well out of the reach of families surviving on just a few dollars a day.

 Many of the children sponsored through Compassion wouldn’t be in school if it weren’t for this support.
 In fact, this is one of the criteria our church partners look for when registering new children—they give priority to children who otherwise wouldn’t be in school.

 It’s hard to express how much this support means to families.
 Some parents, who have virtually nothing, will sell the few possessions they have to put one of their children in school.
 Many parents view education as insurance—if they can educate just one child, maybe that child can help lift them out of poverty.

 Around the world, only 55 per cent of children attend secondary school, according to UNICEF.
 In some places, such as Africa, that number drops to less than 30 per cent.
 But nearly 98 per cent of the children in Compassion’s programs attend secondary school.
 That’s pretty amazing!

 While Compassion guarantees formal primary school education for sponsored children, it doesn’t guarantee secondary school.
 There are a few reasons for this.